-To use the Kanban method, companies need a board to visualize the workflow.
-The ServiceNow Visual Task Board is an effortless way to visualize the processes you work with to identify and fix bottlenecks, move work items through the process, and show the work transparently.
+To use the Kanban method, companies need a board to visualise the workflow.
+The ServiceNow Visual Task Board is an effortless way to visualise the processes you work with to identify and fix bottlenecks, move work items through the process and show the work transparently.

-A digital board like this is designed to help organizations use Kanban in a modern and fast-paced environment.
+A digital board like this is designed to help organisations use Kanban in a modern and fast-paced environment.
 With remote work bringing with it more changes than ever, companies need a digital task board to make the most of Kanban.
-The Visual Task Board gives you the power of project visualization, so you can easily begin implementing Kanban to your organization without having to worry about set-up.
+The Visual Task Board gives you the power of project visualisation, so you can easily begin implementing Kanban within your organisation without having to worry about set-up.
 Learn more about the Visual Task Board from ServiceNow to begin using the Kanban method.